On Incentive Compatibility in Dynamic Mechanism Design With Exit Option in a Markovian Environment: Implementability

-\begin{lemma} Suppose that Assumption \ref{assp:single_crossing} holds.
-Then, $L^{\alpha, \phi, \xi, \rho }_{t}(\theta_{t})$ is non-decreasing in $\theta_{t}$, for all $t\in \mathbb{T}\backslash \{T\}$. \end{lemma} The proof of Lemma \ref{lemma:monotonicity_of_L} directly follows the formulation of $J^{\alpha,\phi,\xi, \rho}_{1}$ in Lemma \ref{lemma:marginal_value_represt}.
-Lemma \ref{lemma:marginal_value_represt} shows that the agent's ex-ante expected payoff and period-$t$ interim expected payoff can be represented in terms of $L^{\alpha, \phi, \xi, \rho }$, $\rho$, and the corresponding expected payoffs if the agent stops at the starting periods (i.e., period $0$ or period $t$).
-Lemma \ref{lemma:monotonicity_of_L} establishes the single crossing condition that is necessary for the existence of the threshold-based stopping rule that will be introduced later.
+The proof of Lemma \ref{lemma:monotonicity_of_L} directly follows the formulation of $J^{\alpha,\phi,\xi, \rho}_{1}$ in Lemma \ref{lemma:marginal_value_represt}.
+Lemma \ref{lemma:marginal_value_represt} shows that the agent's ex-ante expected payoff and his period-$t$ interim expected payoff can be represented in terms of $L^{\alpha, \phi, \xi, \rho }$, $\rho$, and the expected payoffs when the agent stops at the starting periods (i.e., period $1$ or period $t$, respectively).
+Lemma \ref{lemma:monotonicity_of_L} establishes a single crossing condition that is necessary for the existence of the threshold-based stopping rule (see Section \ref{sec:threshold_rule}).